|

 Compensating for a measured temperature near to but not as specified, must be with caution.
 Even within the limited range of ± 2.0°C, the variation of viscosity with temperature may not be truly linear and any thinning materials used to adjust viscosity may also change the rate of this variation. |

-GARDCO/ISO viscosity cups are precision instruments.
+Gardco/DIN viscosity cups are precision instruments.
 They are ruggedly constructed and, with reasonable

 care, will give many years of satisfactory service, requiring only thorough cleaning following each use.
 Particular care should be used in cleaning the orifice to avoid leaving deposits or scratches on internal surfaces.

 Never strike the orifice directly when removing it from the cup.
-Place the dowel rod furnished with the cup against the orifice and strike the dowel with a heavy object such as a paper weight, catching the orifice.
+Place a wood dowel rod (VI-WD)Â against the orifice and strike the dowel with a heavy object such as a paper weight.
 Prior to inserting an orifice into the cup, insure that the exterior of the orifice and the receiving cone of the cup are clean.

-It is good practice to retain one or more standard oils which can be used to periodically insure that the cup retains its initial calibration.
-Such oils are available from the Paul N. Gardner Company.
-Refer to the Specification Table for the oil recommended for use with each cup orifice combination. |
+It is good practice to retain a standard oil that can be used to periodically insure that the cup retains its initial calibration.
+Such oils are available from Gardco.
+Refer to the Specification Table for the oil recommended

 |

 Shown in the graph is the viscosity cup number and the standard “G” Series oil used for its calibration.
 Normally, cup calibration is at 25.0° Celsius, shown on the graph by bold lines intersecting with the curve in the circle.
-Temperature/Efflux Time Graphs for all cups in the series are included with each cup sold by the Paul N Gardner Company.
+Temperature/Efflux Time Graphs for all cups in the series are included with each cup sold by the Paul N Gardner Company. |

 |

-| Viscosity of most liquids, including the standard oils, are dependent on temperature.
+Viscosity of most liquids, including the standard oils, are dependent on temperature.
 Efflux time in seconds for the indicated cup-oil combination from twenty (20) to twenty-seven (27) degrees Celsius is shown in the graph.
 The cup may be checked with the indicated “G” oil with reasonable accuracy within these limits.
 For best accuracy, the standard oil label viscosity with temperature at 25.0° Celsius should be used.
 Conversion from centistoke viscosity to efflux time in seconds is by the formula or table furnished with the cup.
 This information, furnished as an additional customer service, is included with each viscosity cup sold by the Paul N. Gardner Company. |

 |